wbabik/Practical_Computing_Gentle_Intro/Class_12_Plotting_ggplot2/Class_12.md

 ### Exercise 8

-Looking at the linear regressions in the plot above, what can we say about the relative sepal width in each species?
+Looking at the linear regressions in the plot above, what can we say about sepal shape in each species?

 ### Facets